-Effective July 1, 2012, the City shall provide, at no cost to the employee, term life insurance policy with a value of \$50,000.
-In addition, employees shall have the opportunity to purchase additional voluntary life insurance for a coverage level up to three times their annual salary at their own expense, provided the City's insurance carrier is willing to provide such insurance through their union or through the City's IRS 125 vendor.
+Effective July 1, 2012, the City shall provide, at no cost to the employee, a term life and an accidental death and dismemberment insurance policy with a value of \$50,000.
+In addition, employees shall have the opportunity to purchase additional voluntary life insurance for a coverage level up to three times their annual salary at their own expense, provided the City's insurance carrier is willing to provide such insurance through their union or through the City's IRS125 vendor.

-14.4 Retirement Medical Allowance For Retirees Hired on or Before June 30, 2011 Enrollment of Retirees in City Health Plans.
+14.4 Retirement Medical Allowance For Retirees Hired on or Before June 30, 2011 Retiree Enrollment in City Sponsored Health Plans.

-Eligibility.
 An eligible retiree and eligible dependent may be enrolled in a City offered medical plan either as a subscriber in a City offered medical plan or, as the dependent spouse/registered domestic partner or another eligible City employee/retiree, but not both.
 If an employee/retiree is also eligible to cover their dependent child, the child will be allowed to enroll as a dependent on only one employee or retiree's plan (i.e., a retiree and his or her dependent cannot be covered by more than one City-offered health plan).
-However, the City may discontinue the enrollment of retirees in City sponsored medical plans at it's discretion as per the City's Bankruptcy plan of Adjustment.
+However, the City may discontinue the enrollment of retirees in City sponsored medical plans at its discretion as per the City's Bankruptcy plan of Adjustment.
 The City does not provide any retiree medical program, allowance, or City contribution for employees hired on or after July 1, 2011.